beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging.md

 ## Select and Book Charging

-1. User selects a EV Charge/ Battery Swap Provider from the list which satisfies the requirements
+1. User selects a EV Charge Provider from the list which satisfies the requirements
 2. The provider sends the draft order with the quoted price to the User

 ### User-side Actions

-- Selecting EV Charge/Battery Swap Provider(s) after viewing catalogs
+- Selecting EV Charge Provider(s) after viewing catalogs
 - Selecting to block/use-up charger (or) not.
 (Y/N)
-- Selecting start and end time for block/use-up of charger/swap service
+- Selecting start and end time for block/use-up of charger service
 - Selecting charger type (A.C./D.C.) and connector type
-- Selecting vehicle type (2-wheeler, 3-wheeler, 4-wheeler) and its battery type

 ### Provider-side Actions